 Females are generally smaller than males.
 Unlike stoats, weasels have a reddish or brown topcoat, and the fur on their stomach is white.

-There are some weasel species that turn completely white in winter.
-Weasels have long and slender bodies which help them to run and also allow them to follow their prey inside burrows.
+Some weasel species turn completely white in winter.
+Weasels have long and slender bodies, which help them to run and also allow them to follow their prey inside burrows.
 They have long tails of about 34-52 mm long.

 What do Weasels Eat?